My Favorite Games

 This game is so, so good, seriously.
 It's available on iOS.
 Play it.

-Not as good as Ocarina, and very difficult and frustrating, but very unique.
+Probably not as good as Ocarina, and very difficult and frustrating in certain areas, but very unique.
+And "not as good as Ocarina" is really not a criticism for, like, anything.
 Also, it's dark in a strange way.
 Not like the Twilight Princess "Grown-up" dark, but just a little disturbing.
-A very cool game.

 This game is just all around awesome.
 The first time I played it, it was me and my friends in his basement with nothing better to do, so we just passed the control after each level, and we got more and more amazed by the solutions as it went on.
 At times it was annoying to have my friends yelling at the screen, but other times the extra brainpower made some of the really hard puzzles more fun.

-This game's idea is dumb, but It's fun as hell.
+This game's idea is dumb on paper, but in practice it's fun as hell.
 I loved (almost) every minute of it.
-The only spots that weren't great were the times when you knew where and when you needed to get a picture or something that wasimportant for your progress, but you just barely miss it and have to do the whole level over.
+The only spots that weren't great were the times when you knew where and when you needed to get a picture or something that was important for your progress, but you just barely miss it and have to do the whole level over.
 This is really evident in the Valley level.

 I don't know what it was about this game, but I couldn't put it down.
 It's pretty impenetrable at spots, a little buggy, and can be horribly frustrating, but there's just something about it that makes it a lot of fun.
 It's got a lot of charm to it.
 Also, I think that the localization on this game is a cut above what it was in the other Rune Factory or Harvest Moon games.